kaloix/home-sensor/README.md

 # Kaloix Sensor System
 > **Notice:** This project was made with only personal use by me in mind.
 Code
-> is not commentated, maybe bad structured and the user interface is in German
+> is not commentated and the user interface is in German language.
-> language.

 ## Installation
 ### Client